GarethOates/az-arch-master-class/IaaS/5. Storage with MSI/README.md

 Below are the step-by-step instructions and an explanation of each step.

-1. Please click on the link below to find the template:
+1. Click on the link below to find the template:

    https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-msi-storage

-   Select **Deploy to Azure** available there to deploy the solution to your subscription.
+2. Click **Deploy to Azure** available there to deploy the solution to your subscription.

-2. In the Azure portal, provide values for the parameters.
+3. In the Azure portal, provide values for the parameters.

-3. Select **Purchase** to deploy the template.
+4. Select **Purchase** to deploy the template.

-4. The deployment may take a few minutes to complete.
+5. The deployment may take a few minutes to complete.
 After the deployment has succeeded, view the Virtual Machine.

-5. Click on **Identity**.
+6. Click on **Identity**.
 You will see the System-Assigned Identity is selected.
 Click on the **Persmissions: Azure Role Assignment** button to view the Azure RBAC roles assigned to this managed identity and the permissions to this role.

-6. Follow the below steps to test the Managed Identity to access the Azure Storage.
+7. Follow the below steps to test the Managed Identity to access the Azure Storage.
 We will Get an access token and use it to call Azure Storage using these steps:

    - In the Azure portal, navigate to Storage account which we created in other resource group, go to containers, create a "test" container and upload a file "test.txt" with the content of your choice to the container.